technomancy/leiningen/TUTORIAL.md

 and running tests from in there.
-Other options include editor integration (see [clojure-test-mode](https://github.com/technomancy/clojure-mode) for Emacs) or keep a repl open and call <tt>run-tests</tt> from there as you work.
+Other options include editor integration (see [clojure-test-mode](https://github.com/technomancy/clojure-mode) for Emacs) or keeping a repl open and calling <tt>run-tests</tt> from there as you work.

-Keep in mind that while keeping a single process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk--functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising from missing functions (referred to as "getting slimed").
+Keep in mind that while keeping a single process around is convenient, it's easy for that process to get into a state that doesn't reflect the files on disk—functions that are loaded and then deleted from the file will remain in memory, making it easy to miss problems arising from missing functions (often referred to as "getting slimed").
 Because of this it's advised to do a "lein test" run with a fresh instance periodically, perhaps before you commit.

-## Compiling
+## AOT Compiling

 If you're lucky you'll be able to get away without doing any AOT (ahead-of-time) compilation.
 But there are some Java interop features